Code-Institute-Submissions/ms1-travelsweden/README.md

 ### Design
 -   #### Colour Scheme
-    -   The two main colours used are a shade of dark blue, #030a4a, and a beige/offwhite colour, #F5F5DC.
+    -   The two main colours used are a shade of dark blue, #030a4a, and a beige/off-white colour, #F5F5DC.
+These are used throughout the site in each section, buttons and forms, and were chosen due to being contrasting colours and appealing to the eye.
 Many of the background images used throughout the site also aims to include these colours.
 -   #### Typography
     -   The Raleway font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Raleway is an elegant font, frequently used for high-end websites and so was chosen to reflect the quality of the trips sold.
 -   #### Imagery